wvus-ibu/wvus-forms/README.md

 }
 ```

-For more examples, see the `/stories` folder and run StoryBook:
+For more examples, run Storybook:

 ```
 npm install
 npm run storybook
 ```

+To see how the forms fields are configured for each example, checkout the
+`/stories` folder.

-## How to Develop VALIDESSA (JS app)
+## How to Develop VALIDESSA

 ### Install dev dependencies and run script to watch JS files: